possnfiffer/bsd-pw/docs/Intro_to_FreeBSD_Workshop.md

 You need to have rsync installed on your local machine to be able to use the syncronize module and sync the packages directory

 You can tell ansible to start at a particular task.
-Using `--start-at-task="download compiled packages` for instance will start at the last task and only sync the packages directory down to our local machine using rsync
+Using `--start-at-task="download compiled packages"` for instance will start at the last task and only sync the packages directory down to our local machine using rsync

 ### Run the playbook